 Some classroom accommodations, such as Braille, audio tapes, interpreting services, enlarged print, and lab material conversions, may require an extended preparation time (i.e., one semester).
-For this reason, applicants with disabilities are encouraged to contact Disability Resources for Students (DRS) upon application to the university to request information regarding disability documentation/eligibility requirements and deadlines to ensure accommodations for the beginning of the semester.
-(If students miss DRS deadlines, DRS attempts to provide, but cannot guarantee, requested accommodations.
+For this reason, applicants with disabilities are encouraged to contact Disability Resource Center (DRC) upon application to the university to request information regarding disability documentation/eligibility requirements and deadlines to ensure accommodations for the beginning of the semester.
+(If students miss DRC deadlines, DRC attempts to provide, but cannot guarantee, requested accommodations.
 Effective alternatives may be necessary.)
-Disability identification to DRS is confidential and cannot affect eligibility for admission.
+Disability identification to DRC is confidential and cannot affect eligibility for admission.

-Call 480/965-1234 (voice) or 480/965-9000 (TTY).
-Access the Web site at www.asu.edu/drs, or write
+Students applying to East or Tempe campus should call 480/965-1234 (voice) or 480/965-9000 (TTY).
+For more information, access the Web site at www.asu.edu/drs, or write

-DISABILITY RESOURCES FOR STUDENTS ARIZONA STATE UNIVERSITY PO BOX 873202 TEMPE AZ 85287-3202
+DISABILITY RESOURCE CENTER ARIZONA STATE UNIVERSITY PO BOX 873202 TEMPE AZ 85287-3202